huuuuusy/videocube-toolkit/README.md

 # VideoCube Python Toolkit

 > UPDATE:<br>
 > [2022.03.03] Update the toolkit installation, dataset download instructions and a concise example.
-Now the basic function of this toolkit is finished. <br>
+Now the basic function of this toolkit has been finished. <br>

 This repository contains the official python toolkit for running experiments and evaluate performance on [VideoCube](http://videocube.aitestunion.com/) benchmark.
 The code is written in pure python and is compile-free.